-Buying a house may not require as much cash upfront as you think
+Buying a house may not require as much cash up front as you think.

-Upfront Costs Associated with Buying a Home
+Upfront Costs of Buying a Home

 The Down Payment

-The down payment cannot be rolled into the loan, you will have to pay it upfront.
-You cannot use cash for the down payment, it must come from a bank account, 401k, or investment account so the lender can trace the funds.
+The down payment cannot be rolled into the loan; you will have to pay it upfront.
+You cannot use cash for the down payment, and it must come from a bank account, 401k, or investment account so the lender can trace the funds.

 You will need 2-3 months of bank statements proving the money is yours and is coming from your account.

 - $7,000 Down payment